korganrivera/silvercheetah/README.md

 * install gnuplot
 * run `gnuplot`
 * enter `set datafile separator ","`
-* enter `plot 'tss.log' u 1:2 w l title 'FTP', 'tss.log' u 1:3 w l title 'TSS', 'tss.log' u 1:4 w l title 'CTL (fitness)', 'tss.log' u 1:5 w l title 'ATL (fatigue)', 'tss.log' u 1:6 w l title 'TSB (freshness)'`
+* enter `plot 'tss.log' u 1:4 w l title 'CTL (fitness)', 'tss.log' u 1:5 w l title 'ATL (fatigue)', 'tss.log' u 1:6 w l title 'TSB (freshness)'`

-## NOTES
+## How I get everything to run correctly
-I personally run this code using a script that runs silvercheetah and notify-send to let me know something happened.
-The 4-hour problem was getting notify-send to run within a script.
+I personally run this code using a script that runs `silvercheetah` and `notify-send` to let me know something happened.
+The 4-hour problem was getting `notify-send` to run within a script.
 Turns out to be a solution involving d-bus.
 I've no idea what that is (yet) but here's the script I use:

-sc.sh:
+/home/korgan/code/silvercheetah/sc.sh:
 ```
 #!/bin/sh
 if [ -r ~/.dbus/Xdbus ]; then